creatrixity/simple-job-board/README.md

 You may run the application locally in development mode by executing `npm start`

-Run the integration test with `npm start`
+Run the integration test with `npm test`